 His scholarship contributed significantly to documenting the evolution of the major contributions of psychology to national security and to defining the field of military psychology.
 His edited works included the Handbook of Military Psychology, Psychology in the Service of National Security, Military Cohesion, U. S. Army-Baylor University Health Care Administration 50 Year History, the military psychology section of the Encyclopedia of Psychology, APA Dictionary of Psychology, numerous conference and stress workshop proceedings, among his 600 plus papers, presentations, and reports.
-When discussing the marketing of the Handbook of Military Psychology with the Wiley publishers in Chichester, UK, Dr. Mangelsdorff recommended translating the book into a Chinese version; it took 13 years, and became available in 2004 (consider the People's Liberation Army, the world's largest armed force with a total strength of 2.5 million potential readers).
-He was a Fellow of the American Psychological Association, American Association for the Advancement of Science, American Psychological Society, Sigma Xi, and Psi Chi.
-He won a Fulbright scholarship in 2003 to study demographics in Germany.
+When discussing the marketing of the Handbook of Military Psychology with the Wiley publishers in Chichester, UK, Dr. M recommended translating the book into a Chinese version; it took 13 years, and became available in 2004 (consider the People's Liberation Army, the world's largest armed force with a total strength of 2.5 million potential readers).
+He was a Fellow of the American Psychological Association, American Association for the Advancement of Science, American Psychological Society, and Sigma Xi.
+He won a Fulbright faculty scholarship in 2003 to study demographics in Germany.
 One of his personal goals as a Fulbright scholar was to walk in the footsteps of his ancestors around Berlin and its suburbs; he accomplished that objective.

 His professional recognition included: Who's Who in America, Who's Who in the South and Southwest, American Psychological Association Presidential Citation, Secretary of the Army Decoration for Exceptional Civilian Service (three awards), Decoration for Meritorious Civilian Service (two awards), Federal Executive Association Employee of the Year, Legion of Merit, Order of Military Medical Merit, numerous Army-Baylor Health Care Administration Faculty Researcher of the Year educator of the year, and faculty service awards.
 He has been recognized twice as educator of the year.
 The faculty research award is named in his honor.
 In the Society for Military Psychology, American Psychological Association, he received the John C. Flanagan Lifetime Achievements in Military Psychology award.